gem5bootcamp/lps2024/slides/02-Using-gem5/04-cores.md

 ---

-## Now, try Changing the Cache Size
+## Now, try changing the Cache Size

 Go to this line of code.